bisdn/bisdn.github.io/setup_physical.md

 ip link
 ```

-Now, through the `uplink_port` port we can manage the OpenStack uplink connection and Basebox will take care of propagating the changes down to the switches.
+Now, through the `uplink_port` port you can manage the OpenStack uplink connection, and Basebox will take care of propagating the changes down to the switches.

 ### Configure using the API